CU2018/C_U-Fish-Blender/README.md

 Nevertheless, this project still contains some minor errors, such as the fact that the textures and shading were set under the preview of Eevee instead of Cycles, special effects were not rendered properly and some of the ways to accelerate Cycles rendering time are not adapted properly.

-In the future, with targeting the pros and cons of Eevee and Cycles, a more convenient and flexible add-on or even rendering engine which could combine the two techniques, rasterization and ray tracing, could be furtherly developed.
+In the future, with targeting the pros and cons of Eevee and Cycles, a more convenient and flexible add-on typically for food rendering or even rendering engine which could combine the two techniques, rasterization and ray tracing, could be furtherly developed.